Ultimate 2 Weeks Japan Itinerary:

 Nishiki Market

-I love a local market, and while Nishiki Market is pretty touristy, it is still fun to wander and have a snack.
+I love a local market, and while Nishiki Market is pretty touristy, it is still fun to wander and have a snack (or many snacks).
 You can find stalls selling all kinds of snacks in the market, from fluffy tamagoyaki and fresh sushi to crunchy senbei rice crackers and chewy mochi.
 For a more in depth visit, book a Nishiki market tour with a guide!

 Ninen-zaka and Sannen-zaka

 The cobblestoned Ninen-zaka and Sannen-zaka are prime examples of Kyoto’s preserved historic streets.
 The streets are lined with traditional buildings housing souvenir shops, sweets shops, and restaurants.
+Even though it was raining, I liked wandering around all the little stores looking for unique souvenirs.
 For a traditional tea ceremony experience, book a tea ceremony at the Flower Teahouse in Ninen-zaka.

 Pontocho Alley